 Make sure your bull terrier is properly hydrated.
 The water bowl should be close to their food bowl, and it needs to be constantly full.
 Use a deeper bowl to keep the water fresh.
 Change the water at least once a day.

 If your bull terrier suddenly stops drinking water, it can be sign of a health issue and should be looked at by a vet.

 When it comes to feeding your bull terrier natural foods, the trick is to create a menu that has all the nutrients and vitamins your bull terrier needs.
 And, of course, it’s better if your pup likes what’s on the plate too!

 To be on the safe side, talk to your vet about it.
-They migth give you a few pointers and prescribe supplements that you could include in the food.
+They might give you a few pointers and prescribe supplements that you could include in the food.

 Foods to include when feeding your bull terrier home-made natural food

-Some vegetables, such as potatoes, cabbage or beans could be an addition to your dogs menu, but not the main course and not an every day thing.
-They contain carbohydrates which could lead to weigth gain.
-Also, vegeables such as cabbage or beans, can cause gas and flatulence in your dog.
+Some vegetables, such as potatoes, cabbage or beans could be an addition to your dog’s menu, but not the main course and not an everyday thing.
+They contain carbohydrates which could lead to weight gain.
+Also, vegetables such as cabbage or beans can cause gas and flatulence in your dog.
 You probably don’t want that 😉

 Foods that you should never give to your bull terrier

 Although it’s good to have a varied menu for your bull terrier, some foods are a no-no when it comes to bull terriers.
 Here is what you shouldn’t feed your dog: